jardicc/am-to-uxp/README.md

 # Action Manager Code polyfill for UXP

-Work in progress.
 Not yet recommended for use in production unless you are pretty sure what you do.

+## Currently not fully supported
+- raw data type sent into Photoshop - it is unclear how to make it work: https://forums.creativeclouddeveloper.com/t/how-to-use-raw-data-type-in-batchplay/2092/5
+- file paths
+- `toStream()`
+- `fromStream()`

 Allows you to run AM code in UXP.